-Through the wide range of modules on the programme, you will be able to explore the intersection of International Relations and Religious Diversity in contexts around the globe, including Europe, North America, South Asia, Southeast Asia, and East Asia.
+Through a range of modules on the programme, you will be able to explore the intersection of International Relations and Religious Diversity in contexts around the globe, including Europe, North America, South Asia, Southeast Asia, and East Asia.
 Within these contexts, you will examine the impact of religion at sub and supra state levels and the ways in which religion plays a key role in both facilitating and restricting political agency.

 - Economics and International Relations : BA Hons

 - English Literature and Philosophy : BA Hons

 - English Literature and Philosophy (Placement Year) : BA Hons

 - English Literature and Religious Studies : BA Hons

 - Ethics, Philosophy and Religion : BA Hons

 - Film and Philosophy : BA Hons